ErlantzR/bookmark-manager/README.md

 As a user
 To be able to update my list of bookmarks
 I'd like to create new bookmarks and add them to the list
+---
+As a user
+To be able to remove old or not useful bookmarks
+I'd like to delete a bookmark
 ```